status-im/embark-tutorial-erc721/tutorial/3-listing-buying-tokens.md

 import SpaceshipToken from 'Embark/contracts/SpaceshipToken';
 ```

-EmbarkJS offers a `onReady(err)` method to run Javascript code as soon as the connections to the web3 providers and ipfs are done and become safe to interact with.
+`EmbarkJS` provides a `onReady(err)` method to run Javascript code as soon as the connections to the web3 providers and ipfs are done and become safe to interact with.
 This function is ideal to perfom task that need to be executed as soon as these connections are made.

-We'll use this function inside componentDidMount(), to load all the spaceships of the diferent sections of the DApp:
+We'll use this function inside `componentDidMount()`, to load all the spaceships of the diferent sections of the DApp:

 ```
 componentDidMount(){